alifuaziz/alifuaziz.github.io/_posts/2024-01-01-hopfield_network-in-python.md

         return output.flatten()

 ```

+Please note that in the learning happens in one shot (one presentation of the data).
+This makes the hopefield network a very efficient (on data) type of machine learning algorithm.

 ## Add noise to the image that needs to removed to recover the orginal image
 Preprocessing step: due the implementation details of the network, it will only  learn binary patterns.
 Therefore, the image to be trained on must also be binary.